dustinmcafee/dongadeuce/MISSING_FEATURES.md

 ## 📝 CONCLUSION

-Commander MTG v2.10.6 is a **highly functional hotseat Commander game** that can be played today.
+Dong-A-Deuce v2.10.6 is a **highly functional hotseat Commander game** that can be played today.
 The application demonstrates excellent MVVM architecture and comprehensive Commander gameplay support.
 The only significant missing feature is network multiplayer, which requires 3-4 weeks of dedicated development.

 **For Hotseat Players:** This app is ready to use! ✅ **For Network Players:** Patience required, or contribute to the network backend. ⏳